jfrome1/NTW2029/src/content/docs/course-ntw2029/course-info/policies.md

 ## Talking

-- Please don't talk quietly to classmates during class (unless in a small group activity).
-It can appear disrespectful.
+- Please don't talk to classmates during class (unless in a small group activity).
+Even if it is about a class topic, from the outside, it looks like you are disengaged from class and it can be distracting.
-- If you have a question or comment, just raise your hard.
+- If you have a question or comment, just raise your hand and ask.
+Don't worry about asking a question.
 If you missed something, just ask me to repeat myself.
 It's fine.

 ## Feedback and Course Improvement

 - I am constantly looking for ways to improve the class, and to do this, I need your help, such as posting class feedback and reporting on your workload.
 Feel free to email me additional feedback.
 - I use anonymous student writing examples in class frequently, since students say they are very useful.
 I will assume that you are ok with me using your coursework anonymously in future classes.
-Let me know if you have any concern about this; I can allow you to opt-out.
+If not, just let me know.